CopterExpress/clover/docs/en/copterhack2022.md

 Develop your product in partnership with COEX.

-The prize fund from the COEX company for the further development of projects is 8,000 dollars.
+The prize fund from the COEX company for the further development of projects is 5,000 dollars.

 ## CopterHack 2022 stages

 1. Qualifying round.
-Collection of applications in online format (June 1 — October 31, 2021).
+Collection of applications (June 1 — October 31, 2021).
 2. Project development.
-Project mentorship in online format (June 1, 2021 — February 28, 2022).
+Project mentorship (June 1, 2021 — February 28, 2022).
 3. Presentation of results.
-Writing final articles in online format (March 1 — 31, 2022).
+Writing final articles (March 1 — 31, 2022).
 4. Final round.
-Project presentation in a hybrid format (April 9–10, 2022).
+Project presentation (April 9–10, 2022).

 ## Сriteria for evaluating the final result